esimov/pigo/README.md

 **But why Python you might ask?** Because the Go ecosystem is (still) missing a cross platform and system independent library for accessing the webcam.

-In the Python program we are accessing the webcam and transferring the pixel data as a byte array through `cgo` as a **shared object** to the Go program where the core face detection is happening.
+In the Python program we are accessing the webcam and transfer the pixel data as a byte array through `cgo` as a **shared object** to the Go program where the core face detection is happening.
 But as you can imagine this operation is not cost effective, resulting in lower frame rates than the library is capable of.

-These demos were created before the Webassembly port and were kept for showing the way how to integrate the Pigo library into other programming languages.

 ## WASM (Webassembly) support 🎉
 **Important note: in order to run the Webassembly demos at least Go 1.13 is required!**

 Starting from version **v1.4.0** the library has been ported to [**WASM**](http://webassembly.org/).
-This gives the library a huge performance gain in terms of real time face detection capabilities.
+This proves the library real time face detection capabilities, constantly producing **~60 FPS**.

 ### WASM demo
 To run the `wasm` demo select the `wasm` folder and type `make`.